alexwlchan/python-taskpaper/docs/auto_expiring_deferred.md

 from datetime import datetime
 from taskpaper import TaskPaperDocument

-# Load the document
-document = TaskPaperDocument('welcome.taskpaper')

 # Get today's date
 today = datetime.today().date()

+# Get the TaskPaper document.
+We can use this class as a context manager:
+# any changes we may will be written when we exit the 'with' block.
+with TaskPaperDocument('welcome.taskpaper') as document:

     # Go through all the items in the document
     for item in document.items:

         # Go through every tag on each item
         for tag in item.tags:

             # If the tag isn't a defer tag, we can skip it
             if tag.name != 'defer':
                 continue

-        # If the tag is a defer tag, and it's today's date or earlier,
+            # If the tag is a defer tag, and we need to
-        # we should remove this tag
             if datetime.strptime(tag.value, '%Y-%m-%d').date() <= today:
                 item.remove_tag(*tag)

-# Save the updated document.
-document.write()
 ```

 I have this set to run as a [Keyboard Maestro job][kmaestro] at 2am every